joaosouza1/frontend-test/STORY.md

 ```

 Indeed, it doesn't make sense to have hot reloading in tests, it's not necessary.
 It took me more than one hour to make sense of this error and I'm glad I learned something new.
 In the end, all I had to do was to change `.babelrc` to include the `react-refresh/babel` plugin only for the development environment.
 Additionally, to make Jest work with TypeScript, I included the `@babel/preset-typescript` plugin for the test environment alone.

+### React Testing Library

+The name says it all: React Testing Library is tailored for React and it includes handy utilities for rendering components to a virtual DOM and testing the generated HTML.